Vernon Davis: San Francisco 49ers

-2006 NFL Draft
+2006 season

-Davis was selected sixth overall in the first round of the 2006 NFL Draft by the San Francisco 49ers.
+Davis was selected sixth overall in the first round of the 2006 NFL draft by the San Francisco 49ers.
 He joined Kellen Winslow Jr. as the fourth highest tight end ever drafted after Ron Kramer, (Green Bay, fourth overall in 1957) Mike Ditka (Chicago, fifth overall in 1961), and Riley Odoms (Denver, fifth overall in 1972).
-He was the top tight end prospect in the 2006 NFL Draft, partially due to a strong performance at the scouting combine.
+Davis was the top tight end prospect in the 2006 NFL Draft, partially due to a strong performance at the scouting combine.
 He ran the 40-yard dash in 4.38 seconds.
 Davis also broad-jumped 10'08", nearly a foot farther than the next-best tight end, Marcedes Lewis.

-2006 season: Rookie year

-Vernon's first reception in the NFL was a 31-yard touchdown catch from quarterback Alex Smith, against the Arizona Cardinals in Week 1 on September 10, 2006.
-He added a career-long 52-yard touchdown against the Green Bay Packers on December 10 with a short catch followed by a long run.
-Davis played in ten games in the 2006 season due an injury he suffered on September 24, 2006.
-He sustained a hairline fracture to his left fibula, on a non-contact play against the Philadelphia Eagles, but returned on November 19 against the Seattle Seahawks.
-For his rookie season, Davis had 265 yards receiving on 20 catches, averaging 13.2 yards per reception.
-He had three receiving touchdowns.
+Vernon's first reception in the NFL was a 31-yard touchdown catch from quarterback Alex Smith, against the Arizona Cardinals on September 10, 2006.
+Smith added a career-long 52-yard touchdown against the Green Bay Packers on December 10 with a short catch followed by a long run.
+Davis missed six games due an injury he suffered on September 24, 2006.
+Davis sustained a hairline fracture to his left fibula, on a non-contact play against the Philadelphia Eagles, but returned on November 19 against the Seattle Seahawks.

+Davis finished his rookie year with 20 receptions for 265 yards and three touchdowns in 10 games and eight starts.

 2007 season

-In Week 3 of the 2007 season, Davis was injured while attempting to catch a pass from Smith against the Pittsburgh Steelers.
+During Week 3, Davis was injured while attempting to catch a pass from Smith against the Pittsburgh Steelers.
 Davis sprained his right knee and missed the next two games.
 Despite his injury and the 49ers' offensive ineptitude, Davis bettered most of the numbers from his rookie season.
-Even though his yards per reception diminished, he finished the 2007 season with 52 receptions for 509 yards and four touchdowns.
+Even though his yards per reception diminished, Davis finished his second professional season with 52 receptions for 509 yards and four touchdowns in 14 games and starts.

 2008 season

-During October 2008, after catching a seven-yard pass in the third quarter against the Seahawks, Davis slapped Seahawks safety Brian Russell in the facemask, resulting in a 15-yard penalty, causing head coach Mike Singletary to bench him and then send him to the locker room for the game's remainder.
+In October 2008, after catching a seven-yard pass in the third quarter against the Seahawks, Davis slapped Seahawks safety Brian Russell in the facemask, resulting in a 15-yard penalty, causing head coach Mike Singletary to bench Davis and then send him to the locker room for the rest of the game.
 After the game, Singletary then spoke his famous "I want winners" rant.
 This resulted in Davis changing his attitude from himself, to the team.
-The following game against the Cardinals, Davis leaped over a Cardinal defender and caught a pass from quarterback Shaun Hill resulting in a touchdown, his first of the season.
-He started all 16 regular season games, and finished the season with 31 receptions for 358 yards and two touchdowns.
+In the next game against the Arizona Cardinals, Davis leaped over a defender and caught a pass from quarterback Shaun Hill resulting in a touchdown, his first of the season.

+Davis finished the season with 31 receptions for 358 yards and two touchdowns in 16 games and starts.